IlievIliya92/redundant_bus_csp/docs/gw_setup.md

-# Ground Station - Gateway - Redundant CAN bus topology
+# Ground Station - Satelite comm

 The setup illustrates the usage of a redundant CAN bus network with multiple modules, a gateway, and a ground station.
 The network is designed to ensure reliable communication by using two separate CAN buses (CAN Bus 0 and CAN Bus 1), providing redundancy in case one of the buses fails.